 - Strawberries: You need a 1 pound carton of strawberries, which is 16 oz, 3-4 cups, or 450g.

-- Other berries: You can substitute other berries such as blueberries, raspberries, or blackberries for the strawberries with no other changes to the recipe.
-Cherries work too– pit and halve them first.
-If the berries are extra sweet, feel free to reduce down to 3 Tablespoons of sugar.
+- Other berries: You can substitute blackberries for the strawberries with no other changes to the recipe.
+Cherries work tooโpit and halve them first.
+For other berries, try my raspberry sauce and blueberry sauce recipes.

 - Lemon: Lemon brightens the flavor of the strawberry topping.
 You need about 2 teaspoons fresh lemon juice and 1 teaspoon lemon zest.
 Feel free to skip the lemon zest if needed.